How to Get ARCs + Free Books to Review

 Hachette: Little, Brown Books for Young Readers

 The Novl is a website that offers a sign up for their email subscription newsletter so you can win ARC giveaways and in return, all they ask is for you to review the books.
-I’m not completely sure if they send you a digital or physical copy, but from the way they describe it on their sign up page - it sounds like their physical ARCs.
+I’m not completely sure if they send you a digital or physical copy, but from the way they describe it on their sign up page - it sounds like they’re physical ARCs.
 They also have sweepstakes you can enter every month for a chance to win their “NOVLbox” which is a box full of books and other book nerd items put together by well-known authors and other bookish influencers.

 Simon & Schuster